My Paper

 My Paper (我报 (Wǒ Bào)) was a free, bilingual (English and Chinese) newspaper in Singapore published by the Singapore Press Holdings.

-It is published from Mondays to Fridays, excluding public holidays; and an electronic copy of the print edition is published on the paper's website.
+It was published from Mondays to Fridays, excluding public holidays; and an electronic copy of the print edition is published on the paper's website.
 The newspaper has a daily circulation of 300,000 copies, and is distributed in the morning at MRT stations, bus interchanges, office buildings and selected residential areas in Singapore.